This article was updated on October 13th, 2023

 Can a dog yeast infection cause black or dark spots?

-Yes, yeast infections of the skin can result in black or dark spots.
+Yes, yeast infections of the skin can result in black spots.
 This is due to the chronic irritation of the skin from itching, licking, and the organism living on the skin.
 Most dogs with yeast skin infections happen as a result of allergies.
 It is imperative to not only treat the skin infection but also to address and control the allergies to prevent a recurrence.

 Related Posts